grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Captain Percy, this guy says he has a message for you."

-The kid did not say anything but handed Percy a scrap of paper and then stood to one side looking at the deck.
+The kid did not say anything but handed Percy a scrap of paper and then stood to one side examining the deck with his head down.

 Percy unfolded the paper.
 Written in a slightly wavering hand with printed capital letters said: IT IS TIME TO LEAVE.